textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 * Used to create different site structures, to a certain degree
 * Shared with the community, so others can benefit from your savvy design sense.

 Now we descend the ladder and get closer to the action!
 Everything from here on is framed in context of a fresh (out-of-the-box) install of the software, but the principles are the same whether your installation is brand new or an old workhorse that’s up to date.
-As long as you’re using the [latest release](https://textpattern.com/start) of the software, it will make sense.
-Any exceptions to this rule are made clear in context.
+As long as you’re using the [latest release](https://textpattern.com/start) of the software, at least, it will make sense.
+Any exceptions to this rule are made clear in context of instructions.

 ## New themes